sabyasachi2505/Zeus/README.md

 # Zeus

 Zeus is designed to help data scientists in pySpark do the pre-modeling data processing steps without having to write too much code.
-I have implemented the following :

 Author : Sabyasachi Mishra

+## The basic idea

+>Zeus class is aimed at helping simplify the pre-modeling steps.
+Hence, the existence of a target column and an id column is a must.
+The generic functions applicable on pyspark dataframes would work on Zeus as well.
+Zeus class stores a set of values in addition to the original pyspark dataframe.
+These include the targetColumn (supposed to be the column containing the prediction)

 ## Basic functionalities of pySpark Dataframes
 [columns](#columns) - lets you see all the column names present in the data <br />